simorjay/Azure-Health-Extension/README.md

 The HIPAA/HITRUST Health Data and AI - Extension provides customers the ability to deploy the health blueprint to include a hybrid IaaS deployment to understand how Azure Security Center and other security technologies such as end point host protection would work in the Healthcare solution.
-This solution will help expose the effort to migrate an on-premise SQL based solution to Azure, and to implment a Privileged Access Workstation (PAW) to securely manage all cloud based services and solutions.
+This solution will help expose the effort to migrate an on-premise SQL based solution to Azure, and to implement a Privileged Access Workstation (PAW) to securely manage all cloud based services and solutions.

-What makes this health data and AI - extention unique is that it covers the extensions of the PaaS Health-Data-and-AI-Blueprint, demonstraing best practice and possible approaches to address the following new points:
+What makes this health data and AI - extention unique is that it covers the extension of the PaaS Health-Data-and-AI-Blueprint, demonstrating best practice and possible approaches to address the following new points:

 1. Extend the existing PaaS sample to show secure co-existence between PaaS and IaaS VM workload elements.
 2. “Start Secure” – enable security capabilities and monitoring of the IaaS VM workload before any sensitive data or workload processing takes place.